radiantlogic-v8/documentation-new/documentation/sys-admin-guide/security.md

 5. From the Main Control Panel > Settings Tab > Security section > SSL, click **Change** next to [Client Certificate DN Mapping](security#client-certificate-dn-mapping) and define your mappings.

-><span style="color:red">**IMPORTANT NOTE – the Client Certificate DN Mapping is only accessible by a member of the [Directory Administrator role/group](administration-and-configuration#delegated-administration-of-radiantone).**
+>[!warning] the Client Certificate DN Mapping is only accessible by a member of the [Directory Administrator role/group](administration-and-configuration#delegated-administration-of-radiantone).

 6. Click **Save** and restart the RadiantOne service.
 If RadiantOne is deployed in a cluster, restart RadiantOne on all nodes.